Backward Simulation of Multivariate Mixed Poisson Processes: Introduction

 It is clear that, in such a model, negative correlations cannot be obtained and that correlations are constant in time.
 The extreme correlation problem was considered in \cite{Griff} and \cite{Nels} where an optimization problem for the joint distribution was solved numerically.
 The problem was reduced to that of random vectors having specified marginal distributions in \cite{Kre}, where the Extreme Joint Distribution (EJD) method, a pure probabilistic, efficient, and rather simple algorithm to find the joint distributions with extreme correlations applicable to \textit{any} discrete marginal probability distribution was proposed.
 Connections with some classical results obtained in \cite{Frechet}, \cite{Hoeffd}, and \cite{Whitt} were also discussed.
 The Backward Simulation (BS) method, in conjunction with the EJD method, was developed in order to address the restrictions in the correlation structure of multivariate Poisson processes constructed using classical approaches such as the CSM.
-The Backward Simulation approach, considered in \cite{KAY}, allows for a wider range of correlations, both positive and negative, to be attained than the CSM and allows for a dynamic correlation structure as a linear function of time of the correlation, $\rho(T)$, at the end of the simulation interval $[0,T]$ \cite{Kre}.
+The Backward Simulation approach, considered in \cite{KAY}, allows for a wider range of correlations, both positive and negative, to be attained in comparison to the CSM.
+Moreover, BS allows for a dynamic correlation structure versus static correlation in the CSM; specifically, it is a linear function, in time, of the terminal correlation, $\rho(T)$, at the end of the simulation interval $[0,T]$ \cite{Kre}.